hans-vvv/ConfigBuilder/app/demos/meraki_api_integration/README.md

+# # Overview
+The worflow to achieve the desired result of printing Fortigate based DHCP server configurations is defined here.

 ### Step 1: Create Model Files for Excel and Meraki API

 You begin by defining data models representing both your Excel sheets and Meraki API structures.